singlerecordnet/singlerecordnet.github.io/index.md

 ## Versión en español
 [Résume](indice.html)
 ## Summary
 Software engineer with 15+ years of experience in database design & maintenance, data analytics & visualizations, fullstack web development.
-Proven ability to conduct research in order to produce reports and that directly drive organization goals and improve operational processes.
+Proven ability to conduct research in order to produce reports and applications that directly drive organization goals and improve operational processes.
 ## PROFESSIONAL EXPERIENCE
 ### Business Intelligence Developer at ClaroPR, San Juan, Puerto Rico
 - From May 2023 to present